 In all seriousness, investors should be encouraged by Exxon Mobil’s response to the oil market downturn.
 They and the remaining survivors have revamped their operations and rid themselves of unproductive assets.
 Today, XOM and the oil community are leaner, meaner, and better prepared for whatever lies ahead.

-In other words, XOM has proven its resilience adding another 17% since the beginning of the year.
-As a conservative investor, you can buy that 4.01% yield with confidence.
+In other words, XOM has proven its resilience, adding another 5.5% since the beginning of the year.
+As a conservative investor, you can buy that 4.8% yield with confidence.

-If you’re a real numbers guy, you’ll want to pay attention to Duke Energy Corp (NYSE:DUK).
-Based on a quantitative model that our own Louis Navellier developed, DUK is one of the best dividend stocks to buy right now.
+If you’re a real numbers person, you’ll want to pay attention to Duke Energy (NYSE:DUK).
+Based on a quantitative model that our own Louis Navellier developed, DUK is one of the best dividend stocks to buy.
 Mixing in commonly-used metrics (ie. earnings momentum) as well propriety methods, DUK appears primed for a stellar new year.

 I prefer to keep it simple if there’s no real need to complicate things.
 Here’s what I’m looking at: Since the tech bubble and the 2008 financial crisis, DUK has steadily rewarded investors with few hiccups.
-This year, DUK is set to return more than 13% should its technical momentum hold.
+This year, DUK is set to return more than 13% if its yield and price stay at their current levels for the rest of 2019.

-Currently, DUK stock yields slightly more than 4%.
+Currently, DUK stock yields 4%.
 Although slightly riskier than your conservative dividend play, Duke Energy has the right balance between stability and income.

 Source: Mike Mozart via Flickr

 Keep in mind that between 1984 through 2016, AT&T’s annual returns average more than 13%.
 During this time, T stock has only lost eight times out of 33.
-AT&T is a winner almost 75% of the time.
+AT&T has been a winner almost 75% of the time.

 Source: sima dimitric via Flickr

-The news flash that everyone else knows instinctively is that time stops for no one.
 With that harsh reality in mind, I bring to you Welltower (NYSE:WELL).
 WELL stock is a real estate investment trust specializing in senior care and facilities.
-Even if you’re one of the young millennials that sees no use for Welltower, you still might put your parents into one of their centers.
+Even if you’re one of the young millennials who see no use for Welltower, you still might put your parents into one of their centers.

 Joking aside, I can think of no other business where revenues are virtually guaranteed, save for a funeral home.
 Although Welltower’s market performance has been a little choppy, in the long haul, Welltower has been a steady investment.

-Of course, we can’t forget the dividend yields, which for WELL stands at 4.55%.
+Of course, we can’t forget the dividend yields, which for WELL stands at nearly 4%.

-Moving on to the speculative side of dividend stocks, we have Blackstone Group LP (NYSE:BX).
+Moving on to the speculative side of dividend stocks, we have Blackstone Group (NYSE:BX).
 If you were to simply assess BX based on this year’s performance alone, Blackstone wouldn’t seem at all risky.
-On a YTD basis, BX gained nearly 14%, making it a solid performer.
+In 2019, BX has gained 69% (excluding dividends) making it a solid performer.

 Kimco Realty Corp (KIM)

 I will tell you straight up that anything involving brick-and-mortar retail is a risky game.
 Earlier this year, I cautioned my readers about investing in retail REITs.
 With overall declining foot-traffic, the physical retail space doesn’t have the appeal it once did.
-Of course, the most important factor is ecommerce.
-Why sit in traffic and wait in lines when you can shop conveniently at Amazon.com, Inc. (NASDAQ:AMZN)?
+Of course, the most important factor is e-commerce.
+Why sit in traffic and wait in lines when you can shop conveniently at Amazon (NASDAQ:AMZN)?

-The flip side to this argument is that there are some retail sectors that Amazon has troubleousting.
+The flip side to this argument is that there are some retail sectors that Amazon has trouble ousting.
 For instance, most people find it more convenient to size their clothing at a physical apparel shop than guessing online.
-In addition, some store brands offer better pricing or a better experience than Amazon.
-Think Wal-Mart (NYSE:WMT), Costco (NASDAQ:COST) and Best Buy (NYSE:BBY).

 A retail REIT that focuses on strong brands just might have a chance, hence Kimco (NYSE:KIM).
 KIM features multiple properties running highly demanded store brands.
 Moreover, a good chunk of their properties are located in lucrative markets.